fglock/Perlito/README-perlito5-JavaScript.md

 - String increment partially implemented - array and hash lookups; not in scalars.

-- runtime error messages do not include the line number in the Perl code
+- runtime error messages often do not include the right line number in the Perl code

 Internals